 In recent years, there are a lot of work on compressing DNN models.
-The proposed techniques consist of pruning [12, 17], knowledge distillation [14], quantization [2-4, 8, 11, 28], low-rank approximation [5, 7, 21, 25], etc. Among them, quantization based methods represent the network weights with very low precision, thus yielding highly compact DNN models compared to their floating-point counterparts.
-Weight sharing [2, 3, 8, 11] is a kind of quantization method, which applies clustering on the weights, so as to achieve compression by only recording cluster centers and weight assignment indexes.
-Other quantization methods can be regarded as variants of scalar weight sharing, which restrict the weights to floating-point numbers satisfying certain constraints [4, 28].
+The proposed techniques consist of pruning [1,2], knowledge distillation [3], quantization [4-9], low-rank approximation [10-13], etc. Among them, quantization based methods represent the network weights with very low precision, thus yielding highly compact DNN models compared to their floating-point counterparts.
+Weight sharing [4,5,7,8] is a kind of quantization method, which applies clustering on the weights, so as to achieve compression by only recording cluster centers and weight assignment indices.
+Other quantization methods can be regarded as variants of scalar weight sharing, which restrict the weights to floating-point numbers satisfying certain constraints [6,9].
 The parameter space with them is a subspace of the parameter space for the DNN applying the weight sharing with same bit length.
-Therefore, the weight sharing approach could provide better performance of compression, while the other quanization schemes may be more friendly to inference acceleration.
+Therefore, the weight sharing approach could provide better performance of compression, while the other quantization schemes may be more friendly to inference acceleration.

 DNNs are vulnerable to adversarial examples, which can be crafted by adding visually impercetible perturbations on images.
-Several approaches for training robust DNN models were recently proposed [9, 29], to defense the adversarial examples.
-However, there is few work devoted to the compression of robust DNN model, and most of them only employ the pruning and/or simple quantization technique [10, 15].
+Several approaches for training robust DNN models were recently proposed [14, 15], to defense the adversarial examples.
+However, there is few work devoted to the compression of robust DNN model, and existing ones only employ the pruning and/or simple quantization technique [16,17].

 In various quantization approaches, the K-means clustering problem is often involved.
-It is always solved with the Lloyd's algorithm [20] in existing work, resulting in a solution which is non-optimal, and sensitive to the initial guess as revealed by experiments in [11].
-In this work, we focus on the compression of DNN models.
-We consider the scalar K-means clustering without using the Lloyd's algorithm, and explore better weight quantization approaches for the compression of normal and robust DNNs.
+It is always solved with the Lloyd's algorithm [18] in existing work, resulting in a solution which is non-optimal, and sensitive to the initial guess as revealed by experiments in [8].
+In this work, we consider the scalar K-means clustering without using the Lloyd's algorithm, and explore better weight quantization approaches for the compression of normal and robust DNNs.
 One of our key contributions is a dynamic programming (DP) based algorithm producing the optimal solution of scalar clustering problem.
 It has $O(N^2K)$ time complexity, where N and K are the numbers of scalars and clusters respectively.
-The algorithm is collaborated with the weight quantization approaches to improve the compression of normal and robust DNN models.
+The algorithm is collaborated with the weight quantization approaches to become dynamic programming assisted quantization schemes (called